Unikka/Netwokteam.Neos.SentryClient/README.md

-Networkteam.Neos.SentryClient
+Unikka.Legacy.Neos.SentryClient
 =============================

-This is a Sentry client package for the Neos CMS (https://www.neos.io).
+This is a Sentry client package for the legacy Neos CMS versions (https://www.neos.io).

 It's based on https://github.com/getsentry/sentry-php.